vidbeo/player-api/README.md

 ## Initialisation

-If you _already_ have one of our iframes on your page, you simply need to pass a reference to that _Element_.
+If you _already_ have one of our iframes on your page, you simply need to pass a reference to that element.
 For example:

 ```html
 <script type="text/javascript" src="https://player.vidbeo.com/sdk/api.js"></script>